Comparisons

 What each app is

-Betterment is a registered investment adviser running diversified ETF portfolios for users[1].
+Betterment is a robo-advisor that runs diversified ETF portfolios for you[1].
 You set a goal (retirement, house, college, emergency fund), answer a brief risk-profile questionnaire, and Betterment manages a target-allocation portfolio.
-Daily-ish rebalancing, tax-loss harvesting (above a threshold), and goal-based planning are included.
-Betterment LLC is the operating entity[2].
+Daily-ish rebalancing, tax-loss harvesting (above a threshold), and goal-based planning are included; your money sits at a SIPC-member broker[2].

 Slyce is a spend-to-own app.
 Instead of managing portfolios against goals, you author rules — when I buy at Starbucks, invest $1 in SBUX — and Slyce executes those rules per eligible purchase.
-Slyce charges $0 monthly subscription; revenue comes from payment-network rebates.
-Our investment adviser application is in progress under the Investment Advisers Act of 1940[3].
+Slyce charges a flat $9.99/month — no commissions, no percentage of your balance, no minimum.

 The honest positioning: Betterment is the category standard for managed robo-advised investing.
 Slyce is the spend-to-own category.
 They're solving different problems, so the comparison is about fit — what do you want happening automatically — not about which app is better in the abstract.